ISISNeutronMuon/MDANSE/Doc/pages/gui.rst

 2. **START** field shows the exact date and time when this job was started.
 3. **ELAPSED** field shows the time elapsed since the start of the job.
 4. **STATE** field shows the state of the job.
-This can be ‘running', indicating that MDANSE is in the process of performing the job, ‘finished', indicating that the job was completed successfully, and ‘aborted', indicating that the job failed due to an error.
+This can be 'running', indicating that MDANSE is in the process of performing the job, 'finished', indicating that the job was completed successfully, and 'aborted', indicating that the job failed due to an error.
 This field is also a button which shows the traceback to the error that caused the failure when clicked.
 This should provide all the information to either correct your mistake or to inform us of a bug.
 When `reporting